h4rm/ThreePhotonsNotebook/README.md

 Running the Notebook
 =====================

-You can run the notebook by
+You can run the notebook by executing

 ```julia
 using IJulia